 Body in Motion proposes a motion interface that engages full-body movements inspired by badminton and hip-hop dance.
 Through a choreographic sequence of expressive and joyful motion, such as spinning, hopping, and skipping, the Body in Motion interface is an alternative to hand-dominated immersive realities as envisioned by Silicon Valley and Hollywood.
-Opposite to universal design, the fully embodied interface seeks to evoke physical pleasure by both training the body and performing those peculiar gestures.
+Opposite to universal design, the fully embodied interface seeks to evoke physical pleasure in training the body and performing those peculiar gestures.

 MotionXR is a speculation on the implications of how we might socialize, mingle, interrupt, produce, and design shared experiences based on untethered immersion and high resolution body tracking trajectory.
 This platform imagines a future that allows one to enter a shared virtual scene by synchronizing their body movement with the scene creator.